Fish Passage and Ecohydraulics Research Facilities

 Open Channel Flume Facility

-The BFTC houses a large open channel flume (0.9 meters width × 0.9 meters depth ×17.1 meters length).
-The flume is constructed from wood and rests on a metal framework that can be tilted with hydraulic jacks to adjust the slope.
-The flume floor and walls are covered with smooth plastic sheeting and reference lines were painted on the bottom every 0.3 meters in order to track fish position.
-The smooth lining, consistent slope and straight walls and floor of the flume reduced structured turbulence, boundary layer effects and flow friction.
-The flume is highly customizable.
-The size, shape and bed material of the flume can be altered.
-Additional hydraulic structures can be attached for testing purposes.
-An array of seven digital video cameras (Handicam HDR-XR-150, Sony, Tokyo, Japan) can be positioned 2 meters above the flume to record fish swimming.
-A black fabric shroud covers the flume to ensure uniform lighting and prevent disturbances to test fish.
-On-site warm and cold water wells supply water to the flume and allow for a range of temperatures to be tested (10-20° C).
+The BFTC houses a large open channel flume (0.9 meters width × 1.4 meters depth × 17 meters length), which is constructed of fiberglass with Plexiglass windows, and rests on a metal frame.
+The flume's smooth fiberglass surface, consistent slope, and straight walls and floor reduce structured turbulence, boundary layer effects and wall friction.
+Plexiglass windows allow for observation of hydraulics, fish behavior, and video recording.
+Thesize, shape and bed material of the flume can be altered, and hydraulic structures such as fishways can be placed within the flume, making it highly customizable for a variety of research applications.
+An array of PIT tag antennas can be utilized to track fish movement throughout experiments, and a black fabric curtain covers the flume to ensure uniform lighting and prevent disturbances to fish.
+On-site warm and cold water wells allow for a range of temperatures to be tested (10-20° C), while 20 and 40 Horsepower pumps supply the flume at flow rates ranging from 100 to 4000 gallons per minute.

 The swim chamber is a 185 L, Loligo Systems chamber and is supplied with air-saturated flow-through water.
 The test section has a cross section of 25 x 25 cm and a length of 80 cm.
 Flow straighteners located just upstream of the test section provided rectilinear micro-turbulent flow and an approximately uniform velocity profile.
 A black plastic shroud can be erected around the entire chamber to prevent disturbances to test fish.
 A video camera is available to record trials.